PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 new features :

-Gameplay : any extra last stand charges are now consumed before regular ones from the mirror
+Gameplay: any extra last stand charges are now consumed before regular ones from the mirror
+CompleteAllBounties: added two in game messages, one warning you additional bounties will be rewarded, and a second telling you how many additional bounties were rewarded

 fixed issues :

-FishingDoorLocker prevented you from catching fish CustomPerRunLoot hammer and hermes caps not working properly
+FishingDoorLocker prevented you from catching fish CustomPerRunLoot hammer and hermes caps not working properly CompleteAllBounties now finally works properly

 other :